Early kitchen and home Prime Day deals of 2023

 Crock-Pot 7-Quart Slow Cooker 20% OFF

-The famous Crock-Pot, now better than ever.
+The famous Crock-Pot is now better than ever.
 This spacious 7-quart slow cooker can feed nine or more people, with an oval design that accommodates rotisserie chicken, ribs and other large cuts of meat.
-You can program cooking times up to 20 hours in advance on the high or low cook settings, and there’s also a keep warm function.
+You can program cooking times up to 20 hours in advance on the high or low cook settings, and there’s also a keep-warm function.
 The lid and stoneware components are conveniently dishwasher-safe.

 Sold by Amazon